AGB (General Terms and Conditions)

 7. Innkeeper

-Natural or legal person who, as the operator of the catering business, entertains guests or rents out rooms and provides related services for a fee
+natural or legal person who, as the operator of the catering business, entertains guests for a fee or rents out rooms and provides related services

 8. Guest